Telegram (software): Illegal pornography

 Telegram has been used to distribute illegal pornography, including child pornography.
 Telegram's internal reporting system has an option to report content that contains child abuse, including specific messages in groups and channels.
 The company has a verified channel called "Stop Child Abuse", where daily statistics on the number of groups and channels banned for sharing illegal materials are posted.
 It also provides an email address dedicated to reports of content related to child abuse.

-In January 2021, North Macedonian media outlets reported that a now-banned Telegram group, with more than 7,000 members, titled "Public Room" ("Јавна соба") was used to share nude photos of women, often young teenage girls.
-Along with the shared photographs, anonymous accounts shared private information of the women, including phone numbers and social media profiles, encouraging members of the group to contact the women and ask for sexual favors.

-This was done without prior agreement or knowledge of the women, causing intense public backlash and demand for the group to be shut down.
-The President of North Macedonia Stevo Pendarovski, along with the Prime Minister of North Macedonia Zoran Zaev, demanded an immediate reaction from Telegram and threatened to completely restrict access to the app in the country if no actions were taken.
-The group was banned after reports from users and media, although no public statement was made.
+In January 2021, North Macedonian media outlets reported that a now-banned Telegram group, "Public Room" ("Јавна соба"), with more than 7,000 members, was used to share nude photos of women and young teenage girls.
+Along with the shared photographs, anonymous accounts shared the women's private information, including phone numbers and social media profiles, encouraging members of the group to contact the women and ask for sexual favors.
+This was done without the women's agreement or knowledge, causing intense public backlash and demand that the group be shut down.
+North Macedonia President Stevo Pendarovski and Prime Minister Zoran Zaev demanded an immediate response from Telegram and threatened to completely restrict access to the app in the country if no action was taken.
+The group was banned, but no public statement was made.

-An investigation published in August 2024 by the BBC showed that Telegram has not responded to requests to join the US–based National Center for Missing & Exploited Children (NCMEC), nor from the UK–based Internet Watch Foundation, both non–profit NGOs.
-Telegram responded to the BBC's reporting, stating that Telegram "proactively moderates harmful content on its platform including child abuse material", and that its moderation is "within industry standards and constantly improving".
+An August 2024 BBC investigation found that Telegram had not responded to requests to join the US–based National Center for Missing & Exploited Children (NCMEC) or the UK–based Internet Watch Foundation, both nonprofit NGOs.
+In response, Telegram said that it "proactively moderates harmful content on its platform including child abuse material" and that its moderation is "within industry standards and constantly improving".

 In August 2024, journalist Ko Narin of the Hankyoreh exposed Telegram chats of teenagers who used generative AI to deepfake images of their classmates and teachers for porn.

+A February 2026 BBC investigation by journalist Wanqing Zhang found that Telegram was widely used to advertise and distribute non-consensual hidden camera pornography, including footage secretly filmed in hotel rooms across China, and that requests to remove such content often went unanswered.
+In response, Telegram said that sharing non-consensual pornography is forbidden under its terms of service and that it "proactively moderates" harmful content on the platform.